shopware/docs/resources/references/adr/2022-03-17-new-nested-line-items.md

 title: New templates for line items and nested line items
 date: 2022-03-17
 area: storefront
-tags: [storefront, line-items, checkout]
+tags:
+  - storefront
+  - line-items
+  - checkout
+nav:
+  title: New nested line items
+  position: 500

 ---

 # New templates for line items and nested line items